corpusculejs/corpuscule/packages/context/README.md

 ## How it works
 `@corpuscule/context` provides a single function that creates provider-consumer decorators pair.
-When you apply `@provider` decorator to a component, it gets an ability to send the value of its `[providingValue]` property down to the DOM tree.
-Component marked with `@consumer` decorator is able to receive this value in `[contextValue]` property during connection stage if it is a descendant of a provider component.
+When you apply `@provider` decorator to a component, it gets an ability to send the value of its field marked with `@value` decorator down to the DOM tree.
+Component marked with `@consumer` decorator is able to receive this value in its field marked with `@value` during connection stage if it is a descendant of a provider component.

 You also can:
 * Use multiple contexts for a single DOM tree branch.